Relationship with an Addicted Child

 14. Celebrate Successes

 Acknowledging milestones, both big and small, in the addict’s and the parent’s journey reinforces positive behaviors.
-Celebrating successes promotes a hopeful and encouraging environment that motivates further progress.
+Celebrating successes fosters a hopeful, encouraging environment that motivates further progress.

 15. Accept the Lack of Control